dusty-phillips/macabre/README.md

 The compiler expects `git` to be installed (for git deps) and `curl` and `tar` (for hex tarballs).

-> [!WARNING} It currently downloads everything from scratch every time you
-> invoke it, so don't try this on a metered connection!
+Cloned dependencies are kept in `build/packages` and reused across runs: git clones are updated to their requested ref, and hex packages (which are versioned and immutable) are reused as-is.
+Only the copied sources and generated output are rebuilt each time.

-Macabre copies the `src/` folder of each package into the build directory and then builds all dependencies from scratch (every single time).
+Macabre copies the `src/` folder of each package into the build directory and then builds all dependencies.
 Your source files are also copied into this folder.

 Your main module will always be `<repo_name>.gleam` where `<repo_name>` is whatever you put in the `name` in `gleam.toml`.